-A nuclear gauge gives an indirect measure of field density and, hence, the backscatter mode requires calibration, in accordance with AS/NZS 2891.14.4.
+A nuclear gauge gives an indirect measure of field density and, hence, requires calibration, in accordance with AS/NZS 2891.14.3.
 Regular checks on the operation and the calibration of the gauge are also required (see Appendix A).
-When used in the backscatter mode, a density offset is determined for each combination of asphalt mix/layer thickness to be tested (see Appendix B).
+A density offset is determined for each material being tested (see Appendix B).